Information for vaccination providers about the Australian Immunisation Register (AIR).

-You can use the AIR through HPOS to submit immunisation records, view an immunisation history, request reports and update provider contact details.
+You can use the AIR through HPOS to record immunisation details, view and print immunisation histories, request reports, and update provider contact details.

 Reports available from the AIR site

-The AIR produces a series of statistical, identified and access reports for authorised vaccination providers registered to use the AIR site.
+The AIR produces statistical, identified and access reports for recognised vaccination providers.

 National due and overdue rules for immunisation

-The AIR national due and overdue rules for immunisation information are based on the Australian Immunisation Handbook, to help you better understand how the AIR works.
+The AIR national due and overdue rules for immunisation information are based on the Australian Immunisation Handbook.
+They help you better understand how the AIR works.

-Vaccine codes are available for use in software products that send claims to the Australian Immunisation Register (AIR) through Medicare online claiming.
+There are vaccine codes for software products that send claims to the AIR through Medicare online claiming.